CKs-Technology-News/PrivacyTools/README.md

 Instagram is a [very privacy-invasive app](https://twitter.com/mame82/status/1464229264769884169) with biased results and feeds based on user profiles, it is also used as a manipulation tool and has a lot of censorship going against free speech.
 Lastly, it has an addictive and toxic UI design.

 Privacy oriented alternatives:
+- [Barinsta](https://github.com/austinhuang0131/barinsta) – Open-source alternative Instagram client for Android.
-- [Barinsta](https://codeberg.org/avalos/barinsta) – Simple Instagram client, previously known as InstaGrabber.
+- [Barinsta Fork](https://codeberg.org/avalos/barinsta) – Simple Instagram client, previously known as InstaGrabber.
+This fork is unofficial unless community decides otherwise.
+C&D letters will be ignored.
 - [PixelFed](https://pixelfed.org) – A free and ethical photo sharing platform.
     - [PixelDroid](https://pixeldroid.org/) – Free Android client for Pixelfed, the federated image sharing platform.